DexWrist: A Robotic Wrist for Constrained and Dynamic Manipulation

 Human-like design of the wrist generates natural behavior during teleoperation resulting in faster task completion

-Diffusion policies trained for the DexWrist were 3.24x faster at retrieving objects from a cluttered refrigerator than the AgileX + default wrist.
+Diffusion policies trained for the DexWrist were 3.2x faster at retrieving objects from a cluttered refrigerator than the AgileX + default wrist, and 4.9x faster at dynamically wiping a whiteboard.

 Why DexWrist?